Linaro/lkft-website/_pages/logs/changelog/index.md

 layout: page
 title: Changelog
 permalink: /logs/changelog/
+description: >
+    This log is a high level overview of changes in the LKFT environment and infrastructure.
+header:
+    sections:
+      - format: title
+        title_content:
+            size: h1
+            text: Changelog
+            class: display-3 font-weight-bold text-left
+      - format: text
+        text_content:
+            text: >
+                This log is a high level overview of changes in the LKFT environment and infrastructure.
 ---

 # Linux Kernel Functional Testing (LKFT) Changelog

-This log is a high level overview of changes in the LKFT environment and infrastructure.

 ## 2019